mbudak21/opengl-glsl-renderer/README.md

 ```

 ## Config
-There is a very rudimentary config system in `defaults.h`.
+There is a very rudimentary config system in `features.h`.
 You can change the scenes here.

 ## Keybinds